krisfoster/graalvm-ni-demos/README.md

 2. How to use maven to build a native image
 3. How to use the tracing agent to automate the process of finding relfection in our code

 We hope that this has been useful.
-Good Luck!
+Good Luck and start using Native Image!